TosbackCgusBridge-Bot/CGUs-versions/Tealium/Privacy Policy.md

 The Right Content

-Using the Tealium Universal Data Hub, we’ve compiled your content topic and medium preferences based on your previous interactions with our digital properties.
+Using the Tealium Customer Data Hub, we’ve compiled your content topic and medium preferences based on your previous interactions with our digital properties.

 X